AdrianSane/Mass-Mutual---Coding-Exercise/README.md

 1. The main page is laid out in its own html file.
 2. Subsequent articles have been setup in their own partial pages and are dynamically loaded using jQuery and the getJSON method.
 3. I traversed the dom using jQuery, then added the JSON data using the innerHTML method to populate the html elements on the pages.
-4. One request is made for every article element on the home page, and every partials page makes its own request for the items needed on those pages.
+4. One request is made from one main js file for every article element on the home page.
+5. Every partials page makes its own request (using inline scripting) for the items needed on those pages.
+The data requests are made when the partial page loads.
+6. CSS for both the index page, and partials pages have been implemented in one main file.
+7. A div with a class of "hit" encompasses every article section in the homepage and is used for allowing a user to clickthrough articles  and dynamically loading the partials page based on the article that was clicked.
+Make sense?